The Bankrate promise

 If you want to borrow a large amount, consider SoFi.
 SoFi offers loans up to $100,000 making it the better choice if you need to pay a large bill or fund an expensive project.

 If you need a small boost of cash, consider LendingClub.
 By contrast, LendingClub offers loans as small as $1,000, making it the better lender if you only need a small amount of cash.

 If you want more flexibility, consider SoFi.
 SoFi offers more options when it comes to the term of your loan, letting you take more or less time to repay it.
 That makes it much easier to customize your monthly payment to fit your budget.

 If you have fair, but not excellent credit, consider LendingClub.
-LendingClub has a lower minimum credit score requirement, which means you might still be eligible for a loan if SoFi won’t approve your application.
+LendingClub usually serves consumers within the good credit range, which means you might still be eligible for a loan if SoFi won’t approve your application.

 If you want the cheapest loan, consider SoFi.
 SoFi does not charge an origination fee and has lower rates than LendingClub.
 While it isn’t guaranteed, the odds are good that SoFi’s loan will be less expensive overall.